A brief history of Cambridge City Chess Club, from the 1830s to the 1980s

 When Mr. Victor Raines - a strong player who was a college gardener - died, he left £1,000 pounds to the Club and £1,000 pounds to the Cambs.
 Chess Association.
 This was a good deal of money and was much appreciated, although because we only paid for a Christmas box for the porters for use of the Graduate Centre our coffers were full.
 We bought a cup which is still played for.
 Harry Scarlett was another local who played at above grade 200 and had worked at Pye (a local electronics firm).
 The East Anglian Chess Union was formed and the annual telephone match with Oxford City was cancelled!

 I had a sabbatical year in Heidelberg in 1985 when Colin Edwards took over the Presidency.
-From Colin the next President was Max and then Philip Fallon, followed by Patrick Ribbands, and (since 2014) John Daugman.
+From Colin the next President was Max and then Philip Fallon, followed by Patrick Ribbands, John Daugman and now (2024) Philip Fallon.